 So with my bottle of Mazola Corn Oil and some inspiration from Grandma Marcella, I decided to change up my Chicken Garlic Caprese Flatbread recipe by swapping out a few ingredients to make it lighter and really highlight those fresh ingredients.
 These flatbreads are a quick 30-minute meal.
 I serve them with an Italian Green Salad to bring in more fresh vegetables.
-Flatbreads have always been a favorite dish on my family’s dinner table.
+Flatbreads have always been a favorite dish on my family's dinner table.
 After a few changes to my usual recipe, I feel even better about serving these.
-Which is good because my family would eat them every night if I let them.
+This is good because my family would eat them every night if I let them.

 Mazola corn oil is heart-healthy and an all-purpose oil that works great in baking, cooking, grilling, sauteing, stir-fries, marinades, and dressings.
 Looks like Grandma Marcella knew what she was doing because she used Mazola in everything.
 I mean everything.

 What I personally love about this oil is it has a neutral flavor that lets all the fresh ingredients stand out in this recipe.
 That's perfect for a recipe with so many summer vegetables.
 These are flavors we don't want to cover with oil.

 This page may contain affiliate links, please see my disclosure for policy details.
 I earn commissions if you shop through the links on this page.

 My family has always liked this flatbread and salad meal.
 It's all about simplicity and flavors without the need to spend hours in the kitchen.
 This delicious dish is on the table in 30 minutes.
 This time I opted to make it a healthier meal with a few simple ingredient swaps.
 Here is what I changed, but feel free to adapt these changes for your taste.

 To make the Chicken Garlic Caprese Flatbread healthier I made these simple swaps